 Our supply chain is likely to be where the highest risk of modern slavery lies for our company.
 We have assessed that our high-risk suppliers are likely to provide facilities services, manufactured products, and construction and refurbishment.

-In order to assess the risk inherent in our supply chain and produce an appropriate action plan to manage that risk, we will be conducting a supply chain risk mapping with STOP THE TRAFFIK over 2021-22.
+In order to assess the risk inherent in our supply chain and produce an appropriate action plan to manage that risk, we will be conducting a supply chain risk mapping with STOP THE TRAFFIK over the second half of 2022.
 This risk mapping of our Tier 1 suppliers will develop a strategic overview of the inherent modern slavery risk in our supply chain by ranking suppliers by their modern slavery risk in both their sector and country of operation.
-This will create a list of suppliers who will be prioritised in modern slavery due diligence processes over the course of the next year of work.
+This will create a list of suppliers who will be prioritised in modern slavery due diligence processes over the course of the following years.

 Any risks identified from the above processes will be prioritised and dealt with in accordance with comments set out below.